vikramnagashoka/Elements-of-Carla/docs/tl_detector_model_building.md

 The modified `trainer.py` and `input_builder.py` files are stored in `ros/src/tl_detector/model_training/changed_tensorflow_files` folder.

-### Environment setup - second version the model for real images
+### Environment setup - second version of the model for real images

 Object Detection API uses as a training loss an average of localization and classification errors.
 While this loss function is convenient for training the model, it is less useful for evaluation of the traffic light detection performance.
 We define **traffic light error** as the sum of *traffic light detection error* and *traffic light classification error*.